 Financial Freedom; Your Final Destination

-So you’ve taken all the steps/ You became financially literate, mapped out your goals, started your budget, saved to invest/ saved for the future, invested wisely and finally you’re here.
-Financial Freedom!
+So once you’ve taken all the steps: learned more about saving and investing, mapped out your goals, started your budget, saved to invest/ saved for the future, and invested your money wisely, you will be well on your way to Financial Freedom!

 Financial freedom enables you to make life decisions without being overly stressed about the financial impact because you have been preparing for such occurrences.
 You are now in control of your finances instead of being controlled by them.
-Ironically, it doesn’t mean that you’re “free” of your financial responsibility but, through hard work, diligence and sacrifice, you’ll be able to be .
+Ironically, it doesn’t mean that you’re “free” of your financial responsibility but, through hard work, diligence and sacrifice, you’ll be able to be financially independent.

 When you are financially independent, your options are limitless.
-You don’t have to wonder if your finances can cover every day life or unexpected expenses such as the replacement of an appliance, the repair of your vehicle, rent, groceries etc. Your salary does not matter.
+You don’t have to wonder if your finances can cover every day life or unexpected expenses such as the replacement of an appliance, the repair of your vehicle, rent, groceries and the list goes on.
+Your salary does not matter.
 No matter how much money you have or how much money you earn, you cannot achieve financial freedom without a plan.
-“If you fail to prepare, then you must prepare to fail”.
+“If you fail to prepare, then prepare to fail”.

 Dream big, get specific about your financial goals and take that first step towards financial freedom today!